fvilmos/gesture_detector/README.md

 python3 ./gesture_detector.py -l ./labels.txt -t -dd ./data/tmp -sf 1 -sp 1
 ```
 This will capture regions for detection, and the frames on which the regions were detected.
 If just patches are needed use just -sp 1 command.
-Now, comes the hard work of selectiong and coping the soecific image patches under the desired directory.
+Now, comes the hard work of selectiong and coping the specific image patches under the desired directorys.

-#### 4. Intruct software for retrain
+#### 4. Instruct software for retrain

 Use the following command for retrain:
 ```
 python3 ./gesture_detector.py -l ./labels.txt -t ./data.xml -cmd retrain
 ```
-When everithing has gone well with the rettrain, the software starts automatically.
+When everithing has gone well with the retrain, the software starts automatically.
 The data.xml will be automatically saved, threfore for nex run only:
 ```
 python3 ./gesture_detector.py -l ./labels.txt -t ./data.xml
 ```